CenturyLinkCloud/clc-puppet/README.md

 }
 ```

-Also you can refer group by name:
+Also, you can refer to the group by name:

 ```
 clc_group { 'name-of-parent-group':